patrick-kidger/Deep-Signature-Transforms/README.md

 # Deep Signatures
 Using signatures as layers in a neural network.

+This is the code for the paper [Deep Signatures](https://arxiv.org/abs/1905.08494).

 ## Overview
 If you're coming at this already knowing something about neural networks, then the idea is that the 'signature transform' is a transformation that does a particularly good job extracting features from streams of data, so it's a natural thing to try and build into our neural network models.